Cyrano de Bergerac (play): Plot summary

 Hercule Savinien de Cyrano de Bergerac, a cadet (nobleman serving as a soldier) in the French Army, is a brash, strong-willed man of many talents.
-In addition to being a remarkable duelist, he is a gifted, joyful poet and is also a musical artist.
+In addition to being a remarkable duelist, he is a gifted, joyful poet who also plays music.
 However, he has an obnoxiously large nose, which causes him to doubt himself.
-This doubt prevents him from expressing his love for his distant cousin, the beautiful and intellectual Roxane, as he believes that his ugliness would prevent him the "dream of being loved by even an ugly woman."
+This doubt prevents him from expressing his love for his distant cousin, the beautiful and intellectual Roxane, as he believes that his ugliness would bar him from the "dream of being loved by even an ugly woman."
+Roxane loves the fair Christian de Neuvillette, who is too tongue-tied to romance her.
+Cyrano famously writes love letters to Roxane, pretending to be Christian.

 Act I – A Performance at the Hôtel de Bourgogne

 The play opens in Paris, 1640, in the theatre of the Hôtel de Bourgogne.
 Members of the audience slowly arrive, representing a cross-section of Parisian society from pickpockets to nobility.
 Christian de Neuvillette, a handsome new cadet, arrives with Lignière, a drunkard who he hopes will identify the young woman with whom he has fallen in love.
 Lignière recognizes her as Roxane, and he tells Christian about her and the Count de Guiche's scheme to marry her off to the compliant Viscount Valvert.
-Meanwhile, Ragueneau and Le Bret are expecting Cyrano de Bergerac, who has banished the actor Montfleury from the stage for a month.
-After Lignière leaves, Christian intercepts a pickpocket and, in return for his freedom, the pickpocket tells Christian of a plot against Lignière.
+Meanwhile, Ragueneau and Le Bret are expecting Cyrano de Bergerac, who has, without any authority, banished the actor Montfleury from the stage for a month.
+After Lignière leaves, Christian catches a pickpocket who, in return for his freedom, tells him of a plot against Lignière.
 Christian departs to try to warn him.

 The play "Clorise" begins with Montfleury's entrance.
 Cyrano disrupts the play, forces Montfleury off stage, and compensates the manager for the loss of admission fees.
 The crowd is going to disperse when Cyrano lashes out at a pesky busybody, then is confronted by Valvert and duels with him while composing a ballade, wounding (and possibly killing) him as he ends the refrain (as promised, he ends each refrain with Qu'à la fin de l'envoi, je touche!: "Then, as I end the refrain, thrust home!")
 When the crowd has cleared the theater, Cyrano and Le Bret remain behind, and Cyrano confesses his love for Roxane.
 Roxane's duenna then arrives, and asks where Roxane may meet Cyrano privately.
 Lignière is then brought to Cyrano, having learned that one hundred hired thugs are waiting to ambush him on his way home.
 Cyrano, now emboldened, vows to take on the entire mob single-handed, and he leads a procession of officers, actors and musicians to the Porte de Nesle.